Helping millions of people navigate the world of technology.

-Similar to your smartphone, Windows 11 also has an Airplane mode which effectively prevents the system from communicating with any networks or devices.
+• Turn off airplane mode: Like your smartphone, Windows 11 also has an airplane mode, which effectively prevents the system from communicating with any networks or devices.
 If you have inadvertently enabled Airplane mode on your PC, Windows will turn off Wi-Fi and Bluetooth.

-This may seem basic, but it’s important to ensure that the Bluetooth device you are trying to connect to is discoverable and within range of your computer.
-If you’re trying to connect an Android or iPhone, for instance, you may have to visit the Bluetooth settings menu on your phone.
+• Ensure your Bluetooth device is discoverable: This may seem basic, but it’s important to ensure that the Bluetooth device you are trying to connect to is discoverable and within range of your computer.

-If there are multiple Bluetooth devices connected to your PC, you may have trouble connecting with newer devices.
-To avoid this, you can disconnect unwanted devices by following the steps below.
+If multiple Bluetooth devices are connected to your PC, you may have trouble connecting with newer devices.
+To avoid this, disconnect unwanted devices by following the steps below.

 Step 1: Press the Windows key + A to open the Quick Settings panel.
 Right-click the Bluetooth icon and select Go to Settings.